Canelo Álvarez vs. Terence Crawford: Background

 In January 2025, it was reported that a bout between Saúl "Canelo" Álvarez and Terence Crawford had been agreed to be held in September 2025 in Las Vegas by Saudi promoter Turki Al-Sheikh.

-However, on February 6, Ring Magazine reported that Al-Sheikh suspended the bout after reports stated Álvarez was in negotiations to face YouTuber-turned-boxer Jake Paul in May.
+However, on February 6, The Ring magazine reported that Al-Sheikh suspended the bout after reports stated Álvarez was in negotiations to face YouTuber-turned-boxer Jake Paul in May.
 Hours later it was reported that Álvarez and Paul were close to finalizing a May 3 bout at T-Mobile Arena.
 Ultimately, Al-Sheikh announced that Álvarez had signed a 4-fight deal with Riyadh Season thus ending the negotiations with Paul and putting the Crawford bout back on track for September.

 On May 3, after Álvarez defeated William Scull to reclaim his IBF super middleweight title, Crawford entered the ring and the two had a face off.
 Al-Sheikh later announced that the bout would take place on September 12 in conjunction with Dana White's new Zuffa Boxing league under TKO.
 On June 10, the bout was officially announced to take place on September 13 and would be broadcast on Netflix.
 On June 17, Allegiant Stadium was officially confirmed as the host venue.
 It was later reported that to secure the fight date of September 13, an NCAA college football game between the UNLV Rebels and the Idaho State Bengals, which had been originally scheduled to take place on the same day as the fight at Allegiant Stadium, was rescheduled to August 23.
 In addition, TKO agreed to pay $1.75 million alongside giving 100 tickets and a suite to UNLV's athletic department for the fight.

 In August, Zuffa Boxing's sister company WWE and its Mexican subsidiary Lucha Libre AAA Worldwide announced the Worlds Collide wrestling event, which took place on September 12 in Las Vegas as a lead-in to the boxing match.
 Prior to the Álvarez vs. Crawford fight, TKO also promoted UFC Fight Night: Lopes vs. Silva, the third edition of the UFC's annual "Noche UFC" MMA event celebrating Mexican culture, on September 13.
 Worlds Collide, UFC Fight Night: Lopes vs. Silva, and Álvarez vs. Crawford were all held as part of Mexican Independence Day weekend, a major weekend for Mexican combat sports.

 On August 24, 2025, the WBA announced that Crawford would forfeit the light middleweight title at the start of the fight, with Abass Baraou being elevated to the position of full WBA champion, thereby maintaining the title's active status in that division.

 In July 2025, Turki Al-Sheikh announced that the undercard for the Álvarez vs. Crawford fight would likely take place across "two or three days".
 This was later confirmed in September when Al-Sheikh and Zuffa Boxing announced the Álvarez vs. Crawford: Public Workout and The Underdog events for September 10 and 11, respectively.
 Both events were held at the Fontainebleau Las Vegas.